eclipse-apoapsis/ort-server/website/docs/guides/development-helm-chart.md

 helm repo add bitnami https://charts.bitnami.com/bitnami
 ```

-Add the HashiCorp repository your Helm environment:
+Add the HashiCorp repository to your Helm environment:

 ```shell
 helm repo add hashicorp https://helm.releases.hashicorp.com
 ```

-### Delete previous database (if any)
+### Delete a previous database (if any)

 Please also delete your database content.
 Bitnami Helm charts create a specific configuration, which is skipped by Postgres' Docker entrypoint if a database already exists.